finance 16 July 2026 Parliament of Uganda

 Finance Minister Backs President's Revisions to Tax Bills

 Minister of Finance, Planning and Economic Development, Hon.
-Henry Musasizi, has publicly supported President Yoweri Museveni’s rationale for returning two key tax Bills to Parliament for reconsideration.
-The Income Tax (Amendment) Bill, 2026 and the Excise Duty (Amendment) Bill, 2026 are being reviewed to ensure a delicate balance between generating government revenue, fostering economic growth, and safeguarding the environment.
+Henry Musasizi, has aligned with President Yoweri Museveni’s stance on the reconsideration of the Income Tax (Amendment) Bill, 2026, and the Excise Duty (Amendment) Bill, 2026.
+Musasizi presented the rationale behind the President’s proposed amendments to the Committee on Finance, Planning and Economic Development, highlighting their aim to achieve fiscal balance while fostering economic development and safeguarding the environment.

 Source: Parliament of Uganda